 Rugs to go with a tan sofa

 With a tan sofa, you should go for a patterned rug with some interest.
-Think cream (if you don’t have pets or children) with geometric patterns or a Moroccan rug with ornate patterns.
+Think cream (if you don’t have pets or children) with geometric patterns, a Moroccan rug with ornate patterns, or a Nepalese styled rug.
 Tan sofas go well with high pile rugs or animal style rugs to echo the sentiment of nature and natural materials.
 Don’t forget that you can mix and match rugs and pile them on top of each other - probably with a natural material rug underneath.

 Rugs to go with a beige sofa